|Bunert One Room Schoolhouse Museum|

 The Warren Historical & Genealogical Society, Macomb County, Michigan

 |The Bunert School Museum is located at 27900 Bunert (S. of 12 Mile Rd.) on the Warren Woods Tower High School campus

 |The Bunert school building was named for August and Mine Bunert, who

 sold land to Warren School District No. 4 in January 1875.
 The

 school was built later that year on the north-east corner of the

 intersection of Bunert and Martin roads.
 When classes ceased in

 1944, it was the longest serving one room school in Warren.

-feet to its current location on the Warren Woods Tower High School property and commenced restoring the building to its
+feet to its current location on the Warren Woods Tower High School property.
+The building was restored to its

-filmed part of a made-in-Michigan movie "Leonie" the story of the older sister of St. Therese of Liseux at Bunert.
+filmed part of a made-in-Michigan movie "Leonie" the story of the older sister of St. Therese of Liseux at the Bunert Schoolhouse.